 Investing in Rwanda

-Now to Healy Consultants Group PLC’ specialty: the practicalities of foreign investment in Rwanda.
+Now to Healy Consultants Group’ specialty: the practicalities of foreign investment in Rwanda.
 Repeated improvements in law and process have significantly simplified registering a foreign business in Rwanda.
 Local company law allows for wholly-owned subsidiaries with a single director and no minimum capital, although at least one of the company’s directors must be resident in Rwanda.
 Thanks to the efficiency of Rwanda’s investment procedures, a new company can be started within a week.

 To learn more about incorporating a company in Rwanda, visit our website.
 When you are ready to move forward with your corporate expansion, contact our experts: